-The following tables shows the allocation of the portfolio using various metrics as of the end of the fiscal year.
+The following tables show the allocation of the portfolio using various metrics as of the end of the period.
 It should not be construed as a measure of performance for the Fund itself.
 The portfolio is actively managed, and holdings are subject to change.